Srini-99/Project_CodeBase/Plugins/README.md

   csp.script_src: ['unsafe-eval','unsafe-inline','self']
   ```

-  # WARNING - Turning of CSP is not recommended and can lead to code injections and othe vulnerabilities.
+  # WARNING - Turning of CSP is not recommended and can lead to code injections and other vulnerabilities.